kachu/hello-world/README.md

 hi all

-i ma here to learn and transfer my knwoledge to others
+i am here to learn and transfer my knwoledge to others